 From them I get: idolatry and love of sacrilege: – oh, all the vices, anger, lust – magnificent, the lust – above all lying and sloth!

-In this section of the poem, the lines address the speaker’s appearance and history.
+In this section of ‘A Season in Hell’, the lines address the speaker’s appearance and history.
 He’s “Gallic,” something that’s obvious due to his facial features and the way that he fights.
 He’s unusual in some way, barbaric— an outsider.
 He takes many of his character traits from this group as well.
 They gave him his “idolatry and love of sacrilege” and all the vices that he could want.
 Lust is at the top of this list.

 I’ve a horror of all trades.
 Masters and workers: all peasants, ignoble.
 The hand on the pen’s the same as the hand at the plough. – What an age of hands! – I’ll never get my hand in.
 Anyway service goes too far.
 The honesty of beggary upsets me.
 Criminals disgust me like eunuchs: me, I’m whole, and it’s all one to me!